10 Unique Sonoma County Coast Hotels & Inns

 This rustic and charming cliff-side retreat features 16 rooms nestled around a hot tub and picturesque gardens.

 The upstairs rooms have private sun decks, hot tubs, and spectacular ocean views.
-All rooms include a 32″ HDTV, oak furnishings, original artwork, a mini-refrigerator, and a microwave.
+All rooms include a 32″ HDTV, original artwork, a mini-refrigerator, and a microwave.

-The lodge’s Bar & Grill offers fresh and simple coastal fare (from burgers and fries to salmon, steak, or a prawn quesadilla) in a relaxed setting with outdoor seating and a beautiful ocean view.
+The lodge’s Bar & Grill offers fresh coastal fare, from burgers and fries to salmon, steak, and prawn quesadillas, in a relaxed setting with outdoor seating and a beautiful ocean view.

 10. Timber Cove Resort, Jenner